ultimate time saving Ks3 science resources.

 KS3 Science Cover Work Worksheets | Biology, Chemistry & Physics | Independent Learning Tasks

 This ready-to-use KS3 Science cover work pack includes engaging and curriculum-aligned worksheets for Biology, Chemistry, and Physics.
+Ai was used to help make these resources.
 Each worksheet is designed for independent learning, making it ideal for cover lessons, homework, revision, or distance learning — especially when delivered by non-specialists.

 Each worksheet includes: